FstRms/amazon-price-tracker/README.md

 # Amazon Price Tracker

-Python Script to track price of a product on Amazon México website and notify via email.
+Python Script to track price of a product on Amazon México website and notify when it drops from desired price via email.

 ### Prerequisites